 Public School Grants

-Grants for public schools from (the EITC Educational Improvement Fund or the Weekend Food Program Fund) are awarded according to the criteria of the particular fund, established by the donor or organization.
+Grants for public schools are awarded according to the criteria of the particular fund, established by the donor or organization.
 The eligibility criteria and application process are announced under the guidelines section.
 The process may be a competitive or noncompetitive basis.

 Grant Cycles and Due Dates

-The Foundation follows a quarterly grant-making schedule with the following deadlines for applications (or next business day if deadline falls on a weekend or holiday):
+The Foundation follows a quarterly grant-making schedule with the following deadlines for applications:

 Quarter 1 (January – March)

 February 1 – CONSOL Energy Excellence in Education Grants (for public schools)

 February 1 – Stealth Scholarship for Adult Students

 February 1 – William H. Davis, Jr. Scholarship for Adult Students